 Sometimes, all it takes to get the ball rolling, and the other party to comply with the contract is for them to know you are represented by an attorney.
 This shows that you are serious about enforcing your contract and your legal rights.
 Your attorney can file a letter or a formal demand requiring compliance with the contract terms.

 Your attorney can also speak with contractors to work out a mutually agreeable solution if a true problem exists.
 The threat of impending litigation often makes builders and contractors much more willing to fix the problem.

 At times, a more formal negotiation process such as mediation is required.
-Mediation is conducted by a neutral third party to help the parties come to an agreement to fix the breach of the contract.
-When this works, it can save you the time and money you would otherwise have to spend on litigation.
-Mediation can be a very effective solution to your legal problems in many circumstances.
+Mediation and arbitration are alternative dispute resolution procedures that are conducted by a neutral third party to help the parties come to an agreement to fix the breach of the contract.
+When arbitration or mediation works, it can save you the time and money you would otherwise have to spend on litigation.
+They can be a very effective solution to your legal problems in many circumstances.

 When less formal options fail to force the other party to comply with the contract, litigation may be necessary.
-When that is the case, you want a team at your side that has years of experience in construction contract litigation who knows how to effectively fight for your rights.
+When that is the case, you want a lawyer at your side who has years of experience in construction contract litigation and who knows how to effectively fight for your rights.

 Construction Contract Litigation

 Construction contract litigation can be complex and time-consuming, but with the right help, you can enforce the terms of your contract the right way.